howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_9.md

-# Lesson 9: Handle user logout
+# Lesson 9: Handle sessions

 # What you will learn
  ~ Document what will be learnt ~